 Get a meal on the table in 20 minutes with my Tex Mex Ground Beef and Rice Skillet!
-It’s quick and easy enough for a weeknight dinner and uses simple ingredients, like with rice, ground beef, veggies and seasonings.
+It’s quick and easy enough for a weeknight dinner and uses simple ingredients, like rice, ground beef, veggies, and seasonings.

 Tex Mex Flavor in a One Pan Meal

 One of our favorite meals around here is Fried Rice.
 My kids will literally jump for joy when I make it.
 This Tex-Mex version is a play off of Pioneer Woman’s recipe and I wasn’t sure if they would like it, but even my pickiest had two servings.
 My mom, who happened to be joining us, doesn’t like bell peppers but loved them in this dish.
 This one pan skillet meal is definitely a crowd pleaser!

 I opted to use ready cooked rice that I grabbed at the grocery store so I didn’t have to cook any.
 However when planning to make something like this I would usually use leftover rice.
 Either one would work, or you could cook some up just for this dish if you don’t mind washing another pot.

 I topped the rice with fresh parsley and lime juice.
 If you’re a fan of cilantro I imagine it would be great – I just happen to be not be a fan.
 The lime juice is a must though; it offers a burst of brightness and freshness that perfectly rounds out the dish.

 How to Make Tex Mex Ground Beef and Rice

 Ground beef and Rice skillet is such an easy recipe to make and it’s practically impossible to screw up.
 You can swap out veggies for what you have on hand, add beans, or even swap in ground turkey for the beef.